Innovative mindset; creativity in business, innovation, and how to improve it?

 - fully committed to realizing a new idea

 Want to check if you have an innovative and entrepreneurial mindset?
 Take this entrepreneurial creativity test.

 What is creativity in business and who determines it?

-Creativity and innovation in entrepreneurship is the ability and urges to create.
+Creativity and innovation in entrepreneurship are the ability and urges to create.
 In general, a creative process can be characterized as the formation of new shapes and ideas.
 According to Runco and Jaeger, creativity requires originality and effectiveness.
 Thus, an original idea or product, which is not practically applicable, is not innovative thinking.
 So it must have an effect or impact.

 The question is not creativity vs innovation, but who determines whether an innovative idea is sound and has an impact?
 Stein (1953) argues that creative work is innovative if it has never existed in this form before and can be used by a specific group and at a particular moment.
 He adds the factors of time and user to his definition.
 And that corresponds to our definition of innovation.

 Creativity and intelligence, to a certain degree, go hand in hand

 There is a small correlation between intelligence and creativity.
 Researchers (Gough, 1961; MacKinnon, 1961; Torrance, 1962; Guilford, 1967) argue that someone with a low IQ is less creative.
 Creative people, on the other hand, are more likely to have higher intelligence.
 However, with an IQ above 120, the relationship between intelligence and creativity disappears.

 Some often find themselves not creative or innovator.
 If you ask people, they believe it is impossible to learn.
 However, that’s not true at all!
 Psychological research has shown that anyone can get up to ten times more creative.

 According to Amabile (1996), 3 elements are necessary to increase creativity: expertise, skills for creative thinking, and intrinsic motivation.